indic-dict/dict-api/README.md

 ## UI deployments
 * You can use it right off github!
-* You want to host copies and make things faster for folks in your geographical area?
+* You want to host copies (or even develop a superior UI?) and make things faster for folks in your geographical area?
 Just open an issue in this project and let us know.
+We'd love to list it here.